| | | Import data on material-gridImports data from arbitrary rectilinear grid onto simulation grid:

 G(x,y,z)

-The units for coordinate_i are [nm].
+coordinate_i are [nm].
 The units of

+the generation rate are 1018 [cm-3 s-1].
 (For an example input file, please see the GaAs solar cell example.)
+Importing arbitrary strain dataThe flag whether to import strain has to be

-specified via the keyword $simulation-flow-control .
+specified via the keyword $simulation-flow-control.orstrain-calculation = import-strain-simulation-coordinate-system

-strain-calculation = import-strain-crystal-coordinate-system ,
+,strain-calculation = import-strain-crystal-coordinate-system

 Note: The strain tensor has to be given either with respect to the simulation